Towards complete characterization of topological insulators and superconductors: A systematic construction of topological invariants based on Atiyah-Hirzebruch spectral sequence: Introduction

 \item EAZ class DIII

-\end{itemize} where $q_{\bk}^{\alpha}$ is a $q$-matrix defined for irrep $\alpha$, and $\mathcal{D}_{\alpha}$ is a dimension of irrep.
+\end{itemize} where $q_{\bk}^{\alpha}$ is a $q$-matrix defined for irrep $\alpha$, and $\mathcal{D}_{\alpha}$ is the dimension of irrep $\alpha$.
+Here, $s$ denotes an oriented line segment in momentum space.
+The integral is taken along $s$ from one endpoint to the other according to its orientation.
+The precise definition is given in Sec.~\ref{sec:topo_invariant}.
 To make the quantity invariant under gauge transformations, we need to compute the difference of the winding between the target system and a reference system.
 In this work, we always consider the vacuum (i.e., infinite chemical potential limit of the system in which we are interested) as the reference, and $(q^{\alpha}_{\bk})^{\text{vac}}$ denotes the $q$-matrix of the vacuum.

 \quad The combinations of these quantities yield topological invariants.
 As explained above, $[X^{(1)}]^{-1}$ and $[V^{(0)}]^{-1}$ tell us how to take the combinations.
 Then, topological invariants are given by \begin{itemize}[leftmargin=0.3 cm] \item $\mZ$-valued invariant for gapless points on planes